 We will find out what campsite we have when we arrive at camp.
-We will have a tour of the camp, which is worth doing your first time out, and boys will go to the pool for the swim test.
+We will have a tour of the camp, and the boys will go to the pool for the swim test.
 Adults who want to swim (as opposed to sitting in the shallow end to cool off), or participate in the Mile Swim, will need to take the swim test too.
-After dinner and flag-lowering, there is a opening campfire.
+After dinner and flag-lowering, there is an opening campfire.

-Troop Night, the Troop can sign up to have one of the facilities (like the archery range or the pool) to themselves for the evening.
-If the camp is full, they may do a split schedule, where some troops do Troop Night on Monday and Frontier Night Tuesday.
-Weather permitting, this is usually the night we do out Kyle Mountain overnight.
+The Tuesday evening program includes a geocaching challenge, additional games, and the Third-year Canoe Trip.
+Weather permitting, this is usually the night we do our Kyle Mountain overnight.
 We will go up just after dark, hear the story of Hugo's Monster at Hugo's Crack, and spend the night under the stars on top of Kyle.
 A tarp with a light sleeping bag or an old blanket works great for this.

 We will see sunrise from Kyle Mountain and head down to breakfast.
 After breakfast is camp-wide chapel.
-Throughout the day, the boys will be washing their Class A shirts, so they will be clean-ish for the parents on Thursday.
-We will be judging them for the Clean Shirt Contest.
-The scoutmasters have beaten the staff before, including last year.
+Throughout the day, the boys will be washing their Class A shirts for the traditional Troop 50 Clean Shirt Contest.
+Wednesday evening is the Scoutmasters versus Staff softball game.
 It is also Troop 50 Ice Cream Night, when we will gather at the Pavilion for pints of Bluebell.

 Friday is the last day of classes.
 That evening, we have the closing campfire and awards ceremony.
-I'll get the merit badge cards and other awards.
 We generally have a Troop campfire back at our campsite afterwards and, if there is interest, we will have another branding opportunity with the Troop brand.

-Saturday morning we will pack up and head home.
+Saturday morning, we will pack up and head home.
 Staff will bring us breakfast at our campsite, the only time we will have a meal there.
-They want us out by 10, so they do what they can to keep us moving.
+We must be out of camp by 10, so we need to keep moving.

 Back at Arborlawn around 11:30 AM.